-Fleet System 2 allows you to split a paragraph into two paragraphs using one simple command.
+Fleet System allows you to split a paragraph into two paragraphs using a few simple keystrokes.
 In our exercise below, we will split the second paragraph.

 To do so, move the cursor to the third line of the second paragraph, and place it on the first blank space following the sentence which ends ...two options.